iwlearn/iwlearn.project/iwlearn/project/README.txt

 ===============================

-In this section we are tesing the Basin content type by performing basic operations like adding, updadating and deleting Basin content items.
+In this section we are tesing the Basin content type by performing basic operations like adding, updating and deleting Basin content items.

 Adding a new Basin content item